 - Your orgasm may not be as intense or pleasurable as before.

-- You may notice a smaller amount of semen, or no semen at all, when you have an orgasm.
+- You may notice no semen at all when you have an orgasm.

 These problems may get better or even go away, but it may take many months or more than a year.
+The lack of an ejaculate (semen coming out with orgasm) will be permanent.
 Ask your doctor about medicines that will help.

 When to Call the Doctor